microsoft/SymCrypt-OpenSSL/SymCryptProvider/README.md

 curves for ECDH and ECDSA.
 Attempting to use a curve other than those listed below will fail with the SymCrypt provider.

 _Compatibility between the default provider and SymCrypt provider is not guaranteed.
 Please test your application with the SymCrypt provider.
-Any undocumented or unexpected incompatibilities should raised in the issue tracker._
+Any undocumented or unexpected incompatibilities should be raised in the issue tracker._

 ## Algorithms Supported by the SymCrypt Provider
 The following list is not necessarily exhaustive, and will be updated as more functionality is added to SCOSSL.